You will love these soft, sweet, crumb topped wild blueberry muffins! They are easy to make and taste better than muffins from a box.

 Add 1/3 of the flour.
 Then half the sour cream/milk mixture.
 Then another 1/3 of the flour.
 The remaining sour cream/milk mixture.
 Sprinkle the remaining flour on the top of the batter and dump the wild blueberries on top of the flour.
 I find that the flour will quickly absorb any remaining purple juice and prevent the batter from turning purple.
 Using a wooden spoon, fold in the the flour and wild blueberries just until mixed together.

 Divide the batter amongst 20 lined muffin cups.
 Place the ingredients for the crumb topping in a food processor and pulse until it becomes crumbly.
 If you are doing this part by hand, use a fork to quickly stir up the flour and sugar and cut the butter in until all is crumbly.
-Top the muffins with the crumb topping and bake at 375 for 15-17 minutes.
+Top the wild blueberry muffins with the crumb topping and bake at 375 for 15-17 minutes.
 A toothpick should come out clean.Print

 You will love these soft, sweet, crumb topped wild blueberries muffins!
 They are easy to make and taste better than muffins from a box.